stacks-network/stacks-core/sip/sip-001-burn-election.md

 ## Abstract

-This proposal describes a mechanism for single-leader election using _tunable proofs_.
-Tunable proofs are a mechanism for bootstrapping a new blockchain on top of an existing blockchain by (1) destroying the existing blockchain's tokens (generating a _proof-of-burn_) and (2) generating a separate accompanying proof-of-work.
-The tunable proof is so named because it is derived from a weighted sum of these two proofs.
+This proposal describes a mechanism for single-leader election using _proof-of-burn_ (PoB).
+Proof of burn is a mechanism for bootstrapping a new blockchain on top of an existing blockchain by rendering the tokens unspendable (i.e. "burning" them).

-Tunable proofs are concerned with deciding which Stacks block miner (called _leader_ in this text) is elected for producing the next block, as well as deciding how to resolve conflicting transaction histories.
-The protocol assigns a tunable proof an aggregate score from its proofs-of-burn and proofs-of-work, which is used to (1) probabilistically select the next leader proportional to its normalized score and to (2) rank conflicting transaction histories by their aggregate scores in order to decide which one is the canonical transaction history.
+Proof of burn is concerned with deciding which Stacks block miner (called _leader_ in this text) is elected for producing the next block, as well as deciding how to resolve conflicting transaction histories.
+The protocol assigns a score to each leader based on the fraction of tokens it burned, which is used to (1) probabilistically select the next leader proportional to its normalized score and to (2) rank conflicting transaction histories by their aggregate scores in order to decide which one is the canonical transaction history.
+In doing so, the leaders produce a forkable blockchain in an open-membership fashion.
-Over time, the system adjusts the tunable proof calculation such that the proof-of-work component is weighted more and more heavily as more and more leaders participate.
-This allows the Stacks chain to leverage an established blockchain's security to preserve its transaction histories while leader participation is low (such as during the chain's infancy), and over time transition towards its own leader pool as the chain becomes more popular.

 ## Introduction